Kidel/SharpSQlite/README.md

 **Live demo**: [http://SharpSQlite.AzureWebsites.net](http://sharpsqlite.azurewebsites.net)

 ## Why do I need it?
-This repository is actually meant for me, giving me easy access to a framework that uses MVC and SQlite as DBMS, fast and easy to deploy on **Azure**.
+This repository is actually just meant to give me easy access to a framework that uses MVC and SQlite as DBMS, fast and easy to deploy on **Azure**.
 However I made it public so that it can be used by whoever may need it.